josiah-orie/java-webapp-api-bundle/README.md

 Note: For detail information on the package and their clasess and examples kindly refer to the javadoc in the target/sites folder.

-Other APIs include:
-1. DataEncription: for encrypting data like passwords.
-2. Connection (ongoing review and update): for establishing connection to additional database, Oracle, Postgres, etc